WEREMSOFT/c99-raylib-cimgui-template/README.md

 I think it's fair to let you know the problems early.
 So, here we go:

 * Mouse cursor is not shown in web fullscreen.
-* Touch events are not working on web for some reason.
 I'm working on this.